rhundal/portfolio/README.md

 # portfolio
 My Portfolio
-~ Developed using JavaScript and Bootstrap - built from scratch
+~ Developed using JavaScript and Bootstrap - built from scratch (minimalist design)